Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Fundamentals of Image Watermarking

-It also referred to as covertness or computational security, requires that, in the absence of the secret key $K$, an adversary cannot distinguish a watermarked image $I_w$ from an unwatermarked image $I$.
+\paragraph{Imperceptibility.} It is also referred to as covertness or computational security, which requires that, in the absence of the secret key $K$, an adversary cannot distinguish a watermarked image $I_w$ from an unwatermarked image $I$.
 In other words, the watermark signal should be computationally indistinguishable from the natural noise inherent in the image.
 This can be formalized by an indistinguishability game.

-\begin{myDef} A watermarking scheme is said to be imperceptible if, for any probabilistic polynomial-time adversary (distinguisher) $\mathcal{A}$ without knowledge of $K$, the advantage in distinguishing between a watermarked image and a non-watermarked image is bounded by a negligible function in the security parameter $\lambda$:
+\begin{myDef} A watermarking scheme is said to be imperceptible if, for any probabilistic polynomial-time adversary (distinguisher) $\mathcal{A}$ without knowledge of $K$, the advantage in distinguishing between a watermarked image and a non-watermarked image is negligible:

-\end{myDef} This definition guarantees that the very existence of the watermark remains hidden, which is particularly important in covert communication scenarios, while also preventing adversaries from launching targeted attacks by first detecting the watermark.
+\end{myDef} This definition ensures that the very existence of the watermark remains concealed, an essential property in real scenarios, while simultaneously preventing adversaries from mounting targeted attacks based on watermark detection.

-In summary, unlike robustness, which concerns the survivability of a watermark under distortions, security emphasizes the cryptographic properties of the watermarking system.
-Specifically, its ability to ensure authenticity and confidentiality of the watermark.